-Suspect Arrested In Germany After Bulgarian Journalist Raped And Killed
+Suspect In Rape And Killing Of Bulgarian Journalist Arrested In Germany

 Reporters Without Borders says journalists in Bulgaria are "exposed to many forms of pressure and intimidation when trying to perform their reporting duties."
 It ranks Bulgaria last in the EU for press freedom.

-But on Wednesday, Borissov sought to cast the treatment journalists within his country in a different light.
+But on Wednesday, Borissov sought to cast the treatment of journalists within his country in a different light.

-"You are not the fourth, you are the first estate right now," he said.
+"You are not the fourth — you are the first estate right now," he said.
 "The freedom — to write, speak, and transmit information on any subject — this freedom is a fact."

 Prosecutor General Tsatsarov noted Wednesday that the investigation was ongoing and "not a single scenario would be ruled out."